WL-Amigo/waifu2x-converter-cpp/README.md

 ## modifided by DeadSix27
 * Added support for Visual Studio 2015 (VC14)
+* Added option to override OpenCV Detection for when you're sure its there (OVERRIDE_OPENCV)
 * VC14: Now requires OpenCV3.2 (VC12 and Linux etc still work with OpenCV3/2)
 * VC14: Will not statically link OpenCV, you will need opencv_world320.dll in the w2x folder.
 * Added Cuda checks to prevent the cuda code mess, and get rid of the extra NoCuda branch of max20091 may or may not work properly, I have no nVidia GPU to test
 * TODO: Add proper UTF8/Unicode support
 * TODO: fix binary file handling.
-* ^Keep an eye out on my fork for: https://github.com/DeadSix27/waifu2x-converter-cpp
+* ^Keep an eye out on my fork for those: https://github.com/DeadSix27/waifu2x-converter-cpp